sagravela/sales_time_series_forecast/README.md

 - **Feature Correlation**: Displays correlations between features and sales, aiding in understanding the factors influencing sales.

 ### Getting Started
 Shiny App can be run without any setup, click on [shinyapp.io](https://sagravela.shinyapps.io/shiny_app/).
-To reproduce the results locally, clone the repository and create an environment from the `environment.yml` file with `conda create -f environment.yml`, then make a `model/` folder in the workspace root to save the trained models.
-Finally, run each script in order.
+To run this locally, all the requirements are in `environment.yml` file.
+Then make a `model/` folder in the workspace root to save the trained models before running each script in order.

 ---
 ### Dataset Overview: Breakfast at the Frat, a Time Series Analysis